1 - CollapsingMergeTree vs ReplacingMergeTree

 3. Next column is more cardinal, less important.
 It can be rounded time sometimes, or site_id, or source_id, or group_id or something similar.

-5. if you added already all columns important for filtering and you still not addressing a single row with you pk - you can add more columns which can help to put similar records close to each other (to improve the compression)
+5. If you already added all columns important for filtering and you’re still not addressing a single row with your pk - you can add more columns which can help to put similar records close to each other (to improve the compression)

 7. For timeseries it usually make sense to put timestamp as latest column in ORDER BY, it helps with putting the same data near by for better locality.
 There is only 2 major patterns for timestamps in ORDER BY: (…, toStartOf(Day|Hour|…)(timestamp), …, timestamp) and (…, timestamp).
 First one is useful when your often query small part of table partition. (table partitioned by months and your read only 1-4 days 90% of times)